-Follow my blog with Bloglovin So, “we all know” that introverts don’t like small talk, it’s certainly been said enough times!
+So, “we all know” introverts don’t like small talk – it’s been said enough times!
 But, what is it about small talk that causes the problem?
+Why don’t introverts like to talk (actually, they do)?
 This article explores a few possibilities.

 Do introverts really hate small talk?

-Is there evidence, or is it a myth that introverts hate small talk?
-As part of my survey (and please complete it yourself) I asked many introverts if they dislike small talk.
-73% said “yes”.
-Although 25% of extroverts dislike it too!
+Is there evidence, or is it a myth, that introverts hate small talk?
+As part of my survey (please complete it yourself) I asked many introverts if they dislike small talk.
+73% said “yes”, where only 25% of extroverts dislike it!

 I then asked the introverts some more about small talk.
 What drives your small talk behaviour?
+What makes you hate small talk?
 It’s useful to know, if you need to manage it.

 What is it about small talk that introverts don’t like?

 If you have strong beliefs on this, I’d love to hear them.
 The most common answers I’ve heard are:

 - Boring and no point: Introverts prefer deeper conversation, normally with a few select friends.
 Discussion about random irrelevant rubbish serves no point and is boring.